2021 AMERICAN RESCUE PLAN SPECIAL ENROLLMENT PERIOD FOR HEALTH INSURANCE THROUGH AUGUST 15, 2021.

 Offers You Same Assistance with Application for Eligible Advanced Premium Tax Credit On the Marketplace

 Catherine can offer you the same Health and Dental insurance policies and the same prices as those sold directly by insurance companies off the Marketplace or sold directly on the Marketplace site.
 She also can offer you the same application assistance for any eligible Advanced Premium Tax Credit on the Marketplace as those provided directly on the Marketplace site.
-In addition, Catherine can off you information on enrollment for Medicaid and Children's Health Insurance Program, or CHIP.
+In addition, Catherine can offer you information on the location of links to apply for Medicaid or Children's Health Insurance Program, or CHIP.

 Summary Information on Health Insurance Open Enrollment, Special Enrollment Period, and Shared Responsibility Fees

-Health Insurance Open Enrollment for 2019 is November 1, 2018 - December 15, 2018.
+Health Insurance Open Enrollment for 2021 coverage starts November 1, 2020 and ends December 15, 2020.
+2020 coverage started November 1, 2019 and ended December 15, 2019.
 Outside of open enrollment, you can still buy a Health insurance plan only if you qualify for a Special Enrollment Period which you must be able to document and to submit with proof.
-You can apply for Medicaid and CHIP any time, and you can apply for Dental Insurance any time.
+You can apply for Medicaid and CHIP any time, and you can apply for stand-alone Dental Insurance options at any time.

 A Special Enrollment Period is a time outside of the Open Enrollment Period during which you and your family have a right to sign up for health coverage.
 You qualify for a Special Enrollment Period 60 days following certain eligible life events (for example, marriage, birth of a child, or loss of other health coverage.)
-Job-based plans must provide a Special Enrollment Period of 30 days.
+(Job-based group plans must provide a Special Enrollment Period of 30 days.)
 For complete information on Special Enrollment Period, please contact Catherine for a consultation.

-You’re considered covered for 2019 if you have Medicare, Medicaid, CHIP, any job-based plan, any Qualified Health plan you bought yourself, COBRA, retiree coverage, TRICARE, VA health coverage, or some other kinds of health coverage.
+You’re considered covered for 2021 and also for 2020 if you have Medicare, Medicaid, CHIP, any job-based plan, any Qualified Health plan you bought yourself, COBRA, retiree coverage, TRICARE, VA health coverage, or some other kinds of health coverage.

 Summary Information on Essential Health Benefits